-- Police Traffic Services/Roadway Safety Services The National Highway Traffic Safety Administration through the Missouri Department of Highway Safety provides federal funds for personnel, overtime, training, and equipment to target and increase enforcement and awareness of traffic laws regarding aggressive driving actions, substance-impaired driving, and seat belt usage. - Police Traffic Services The Federal Highway Administration through the Missouri Department of Highway Safety provides federal funds for overtime for enforcement of traffic laws in highway work-zone areas.
+- Police Traffic Services The National Highway Traffic Safety Administration through the Missouri Department of Highway Safety provides federal funds for personnel, overtime, training, and equipment to target and increase enforcement and awareness of traffic laws regarding aggressive driving actions, substance-impaired driving, and seat belt usage. - Police Traffic Services The Federal Highway Administration through the Missouri Department of Highway Safety provides federal funds for overtime for enforcement of traffic laws in highway work-zone areas. - Motor Carrier Safety Assistance Program The Federal Motor Carrier Safety Administration through the Missouri Division of Highway Safety provides federal funds for personnel, overtime, travel, training, equipment, and supplies used for roadside inspections of commercial vehicles and for enforcement of operator and equipment violations.

-The Police Department of Kansas City, Missouri A Component Unit of the City of Kansas City, Missouri Notes to the Schedule of Expenditures of Federal Awards For the Year Ended April 30, 2022
+The Police Department of Kansas City, Missouri A Component Unit of the City of Kansas City, Missouri Notes to the Schedule of Expenditures of Federal Awards For the Year Ended April 30, 2025